 Work Plan

 Each Committee shall establish a work plan with up to five measurable goals to guide Committee activities.
-The Work Plan shall be approved by the Committee in the first quarter of the calendar year, then brought to the Board for approval.
-The Chair may establish time-limited sub-committees or workgroups that report back to the overall Committee.
+The Work Plan shall be approved by the Committee in the final quarter of the calendar year, and submitted by the Committee Chair to the Board Chair and RTFH CEO for approval.
+The Committee Chair may establish time-limited sub-committees or workgroups that report back to the overall Committee.
 The Work Plan should be reviewed and updated at least quarterly during a Committee meeting.

 Attendance and Participation